BurtonQin/markdown_advanced_template/README-en.md

 xelatex supports zh-cn better than pdflatex.

-This config sets the font
+This config sets the font.
+Use any installed font you like.

 ```bash
 -V mainfont='Noto Sans Mono CJK SC'